 There are pros and cons of the various types of tile on the market, but only you can decide which material is best for your home and budget.
 At the lower end of the spectrum will be vinyl, linoleum

-Tile Installation as DIY Project
+DIY Tile Installation

 Tiling the floors or walls of your home is a smart way to protect the home from moisture and give it a striking new look.
 The variety of tiles and project sizes means that prices can vary depending on what you plan to install and how big the area will be.

+A remodeling project can take a lot of time and add unneeded stress to your life.
 To save some time and stress, ImproveNet can connect you with as many as four tile pros in your area with no cost to you.
 Let’s get started!

-Last updated on Sep 25, 2017
+Last updated on Jan 31, 2018